klevan/NEON-sites-colocated-cities/README.md

 A repo to share code that determines the proximity of NEON sites to US cities

 ## Background
 I've been asked more than once what cities are closest to NEON sampling site locations.
-The `sp` library has a nice implementation of a distance calculator (using Great Circle distance) and the `maps` library has a
+The `sp` library has a nice implementation of a distance calculator (using Great Circle distance) and the `maps` library has a simple database of city populations from 2006.

 ## Code chunks